elbaulp/algui91-hugo/content/post/nueva-guia-behind-the-mask-the-changing-face-of-hacking.markdown

   Sony Pictures, and others have taught us one thing--no one is safe.
 But who are the hackers who are able to pull off such huge attacks against sophisticated targets, including the U.S. Government?
 And how do they do it?
-image: "Nueva-Gu\xEDa-Behind-the-Mask-the-Changing-Face-of-Hacking.jpg"
+image: "Nueva-Guía-Behind-the-Mask-the-Changing-Face-of-Hacking.jpg"

 mainclass: misc
 modified: null
 tags: []
-title: "Nueva Gu\xEDa: Behind the Mask, the Changing Face of Hacking"
+title: "Nueva Guía: Behind the Mask, the Changing Face of Hacking"
 ---

 <figure>